 Don't be afraid to go slowly.
 If your dog isn't used to having his nails trimmed, it's okay to trim the nails on one paw one day, another paw the next day, and so on, so you don't overwhelm him.
 For dogs who really object to the experience, you can even trim one nail a day at first.

 Rubberized grips are a nice feature to have because they make the clippers more comfortable to hold and use.
 You’re less likely to lose your grip while using them, which means you’re less likely to cut the nails too short.

 Q. When should I start clipping my dog's nails?

-A. We recommend starting to trim your dog's nails as soon as possible (once he's settled in, of course), even if there's only a small amount to trim.
+A. Start to trim your dog's nails as soon as possible (once it's settled in, of course), even if there's only a small amount to trim.
 The sooner he gets used to having his nails clipped, the less of a struggle it will be in the future.
 Take things slowly at first, and make sure you give him lots of praise and treats after each nail so that he learns having his nails done can be a pleasurable experience.